 Since 2002, it’s been illegal to sell a vehicle without a valid V5C document, so you should always be wary of sellers who do not produce one.

-If the V5C has been genuinely misplaced, it’s free and takes as little as 30 seconds to apply for a replacement via the DVLA website, so there’s no excuse!
+If the V5C has been genuinely lost, it’s free and takes as little as 30 seconds to apply for a replacement via the DVLA website, so there’s no excuse!

 Sadly, despite it being a legal requirement to produce a V5C logbook, there are some unscrupulous sellers around!

-When considering a used car purchase, it’s essential to check if the V5C logbook is valid.
+When considering a used car purchase, it’s essential to check if the V5C logbook is valid as well as a vehicle history check.
 Here are a few things to check before going ahead:

 In 2012, the four-page V5C logbook color changed from blue to red.
 This change was mostly due to the theft of numerous blank certificates in 2006.
 If a seller offers you a blue V5C, it’s a good idea not to proceed with the sale until they update their V5C to the new red version.